Student Technology FAQs

 You will find having a personal computer is very convenient, but if you are unable to bring a computer to school, you will be able to use the general-access computer labs on campus.
 Please see #11 for additional information.

 2. Can I bring a mobile device, such as an iPad or eReader?

 Yes.
 We do support wireless Internet connection on mobile devices.
 Older eReaders will have to be registered on the network in order to work wirelessly.

 3. How about gaming systems and other wireless devices?

 We do support Internet connection for all known gaming systems; such as Xbox, Playstation, Nintendo Wii/Wii U. We also support miscellaneous devices such as the Roku Box and other Internet TV devices.
 We strongly encourage using the wired connection for these devices if available for better connection speed.

 4. Wireless Printers on campus?

 We now support wireless printers on our network.
-It is the student’s responsibility to configure their computer to be able to use their printer.
-Please know that if you do decide to configure your printer on the network, all others using the McDaniel Internet will be able to see your printer, and be able to print to it.
+It is the student's responsibility to configure their computer to be able to use their printer.
+Please know that if you do decide to configure your printer on the network, all others using the McDaniel network will be able to see your printer, and be able to print to it.
 We recommend that you turn off your printer when not in use to prevent this.
 You do not have to use this option, as all printers come with cables to connect to your computer to print.

 NOTE: GAMING DEVICES AND WIRELESS PRINTERS MUST BE REGISTERED ON THE MCDANIEL COLLEGE NETWORK IN ORDER TO BE USED ON THE NETWORK.
 DIRECTIONS FOR HOW TO DO THIS WILL BE AVAILABLE WHEN YOU ARRIVE AT THE COLLEGE IN THE FALL.